OtmaneDaoudi/PathVis/README.md

 ## What is it?
 PathVis is a tool to visualize famous graph algorithms, it is built using Python and the Kivy GUI library.
+At the moment, the app includes the following algorithms:

+✅ Breadth-first search

+✅ Depth-first search

+✅ A*

+✅ Greedy Best-first search
 ## Getting started
 In order to run the application you'll need to:
   1. Install [Python 3.11](https://www.python.org/downloads)